 Let's think about that a bit.
 Paul never quoted Matthew 28:19-20.
 He never quoted Acts 1:8.
 Luke, the author of Acts, was one of Paul's traveling companions.
 So, Paul would have known Jesus' words recorded by Luke in Acts 1:8: "You will be my witnesses in Jerusalem, and in all Judea and Samaria, and to the ends of the earth."
 Paul would surely have heard or read Luke's version of the Great Commission: "This is what is written: The Messiah will suffer and rise from the dead on the third day, and repentance for the forgiveness of sins will be preached in his name to all nations, beginning at Jerusalem."
 (Luke 24:46-47).

 We do not have to read between the lines in the New Testament to see that Paul was drawn to the frontiers where the gospel had not yet been proclaimed.
 There are, for instance, his words to believers in Corinth about preaching "in the regions beyond you" ( 2 Corinthians 10:16).
 Paul's letter to the Romans mentions a future trip to Spain (although we do not know if he actually made that trip).
-In terms of the various locations named in Acts 1:8, Paul's church planting all took place in the "uttermost parts of the earth" category.
-So, even if Paul never quoted Jesus' Great Commission, he seemed driven to do what that commission calls God's people to do.
-Some theologians have even tried to argue that Paul and other First Century believers completely fulfilled Christ's Great Commission.
+In terms of the various locations named in Acts 1:8, all of Paul's church planting occurred in the "uttermost parts of the earth" category.
+So, even though Paul never quoted Jesus' Great Commission in the documents available to us, he seemed driven to do what that commission calls God's people to do.
+Some theologians even argued that Paul and other First Century believers fulfilled Christ's Great Commission.

 The question then is: Since Paul spent years doing what the Great Commission exhorts us to do, why didn't he quote those words of Jesus?
 Well, he did, . . . at least in a sense.
 He often referred to Abraham.
 Why is that significant?
 Well, Abraham's call from God in Genesis 12:1-3 speaks clearly of world evangelism.
 In Galatians 3:8, Paul says God announced the Gospel to Abraham, including the fact that all the people groups of the earth would be blessed.
 In Paul's mind, the Great Commission was not something brand-new.
 He understood that the call to make disciples among the nations had been announced two thousand years earlier to Abraham.
 Indeed, that idea of proclaiming God's message to the whole world is referred to in various ways throughout the rest of the Old Testament.
 In pointing to what God said to Abraham, it can be said that Paul was referencing the "original" Great Commission.
 Matthew 28:19-20 is simply a restatement of Genesis 12:3 and its repetitions in Genesis 18, 22, and 26.